raspberrypilearning/comic-character/en/step_2.md

 --- /collapse ---

 Great job!
-You have used added dynamic footer content to your website.
+You have added dynamic footer content to your website.

 Next, you will design an interactive webpage where users can create their own superhero.